navikt/altinn-admin/README.md

 ## Contact and inquiries

-Code/project related questions can be sent to `tullball@nav.no`
+Code/project related questions can be sent to `nav.altinn.lokalforvaltning@nav.no`

 We can also be reached on Slack in `#team_altinn_difi`